iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 *The Total HR and Employment Law benefits are offered on a per subscription year and cannot be carried over.

-Note 1: The CODE templates are approved by solicitors Rudlings Wakelam and are regularly reviewed and, if necessary, updated to ensure that they are up to date.
+Note 1: The contracts and the legally complex HR templates are approved by solicitors Rudlings Wakelam and are regularly reviewed and, if necessary, updated to ensure that they are up to date.
 When CODE completes these templates on behalf of a Total HR Member, it: populates missing provisions (such as pay, percentages charged to the self-employed person and the restricted area) in accordance with the Member’s instructions; and removes clauses and sub-clauses that do not relate to the terms of the role, but otherwise the templates are unchanged.
 CODE is not qualified to nor does it provide any advice on the suitability of the templates to the Member’s circumstances nor on the amendments to the templates the Member instructs it to make.
 If a Member wants to change aspects of the templates that are not meant to be changed, it will be necessary to instruct its own solicitor or ask CODE to quote for one of their chosen solicitors.

 Note 2: Agreements and terms and conditions of employment are only created or reviewed once a year per Member.
 While CODE cannot produce contracts throughout the year as new team members join, it remains important that all new team members enter into an appropriate contract.
 During the interim period, the Member may use the modified templates already completed by CODE as well as CODE’s standard templates for any new starter provided that, if a Member is in any doubt regarding the use of such templates, it is advised to seek professional help.
 If requested, CODE will look at contracts prepared by the Member at the next annual review, but any changes to such contracts will require the agreement of both contracting parties and it is therefore important that contracts are correct when entered into to.